alvin-est/studious-train/README.md

 ## Usage
 To use the app:
 Run 'node app' in your Terminal.
 Follow the prompts of the app's user interface.

+There is also a walkthrough video available, see: [App Walkthrough Video](https://youtu.be/NgfZdvQXRpg)
 ## License
       This project is licensed under the MIT license.
 ## Screenshots